 Nerve compression syndromes can result from pressure on a peripheral nerve.
 Carpal tunnel syndrome is the most common type.
 Other types include sciatica and ulnar nerve entrapment.
 Repetitive movements can lead to a pinched nerve and neuropathy.
 You may have limb weakness, numbness, pain or tingling.
-At-home treatments provide symptom relief.
+At-home treatments can help provide symptom relief.

 Advertisement